DataDog/brod/docs/spec.rst

 back in one network call.
 There is a proposal to deprecate Fetch entirely, since aside from the REQUEST_TYPE change, it's exactly equivalent to a Multi-Fetch with n=1.

+The response consists of n Fetch responses, back to back.

 Offsets
 *******